 I met my “investment adviser” in one of the Investors Group fancy offices.
 The first thought that came to mind when I met my new adviser was that he looked like he was my age (repeat, I am 20-something).
 I was thinking to myself “er… I’m entrusting my hard earned back breaking money to this guy?”
 I asked him how many years he has been an adviser and I think he actually somehow managed not to answer my question by giving a circular question in return.
-Anyway, he was telling me about their “Allegra moderate portfolio B” and how it has performed well and how I should put my money in it.
-He was trying to convince me to transfer over everything I had in other investment companies to Investor’s Group into this “Allegra moderate portfolio B”, so I could have more “diversification”.
+Anyway, he was telling me about their “Allegra Moderate Portfolio B” and how it has performed well and how I should put my money in it.
+He was trying to convince me to transfer over everything I had in other investment companies to Investors Group and into this “Allegra Moderate Portfolio B”, so I could have more “diversification”.
 Because mutual funds are diversified.

 I posed the question, so are you going to move my money out of this mutual fund if it isn’t performing up to par?
-He told me “I don’t have this kind of service for less than $10,000 of an investment” and then proceeded to try and convince me to move everything I had in other investments to Investor’s Group again.
+He told me “I don’t have this kind of service for less than $10,000 of an investment” and then proceeded to try and convince me to move everything I had in other investments to Investors Group again.
+Of course, a couple of years later I now know yanking money in and out of funds as the markets go up or down is not a smart solution, but the fact that he didn’t stop to educate me on these realities says a lot in my opinion.

 He and his associate were also really pushing the idea of leveraging: borrowing to invest, painting it as a “win-win” situation.
 It may be not too bad of an idea now; with the interest rates at rock bottom, but the interest rates were way up there when I was working with investor’s group a few years back.
 They were pretty pushy about it.